WilNichols/wilnichols.com/src/Notes/Nearsighted Solutions.md

 summary: "We misattribute instigation when observing healthy boundaries."
 ---

 > We raise generations of Barbie dolls to believe they are lionesses, when so many of us are still being shaped into lambs ready for the Jeffrey Epstein slaughter.
-Only if we make it through can we renegotiate the ending.
+Only if we make it through can we renegotiate the ending. <br /><br />
->
 > A society that takes on the logic of a predator, that defends, even glorifies, the chaser, has set a foundational rot.
 A world that loves its men not just far more than it loves its women, but more even than it loves its children, its girls, can never be just.
+>
-Rose Hackman, [published](https://www.theguardian.com/society/2024/mar/21/what-is-grooming-relationship-abuse?/?src=longreads) in The Guardian
+> <cite>Rose Hackman, [published](https://www.theguardian.com/society/2024/mar/21/what-is-grooming-relationship-abuse?/?src=longreads) in The Guardian</cite>

 > Very often, the healthiest person has to leave.
+>
-[Jim Rigby](http://jimrigby.org), in conversation on December 20, 2024
+> <cite>[Jim Rigby](http://jimrigby.org), in conversation on December 20, 2024</cite>

 I’m deliberating how to weave these threads together without alienating you, my reader,[^1] by oversharing.